 If your organisation has signed up for ELS, information about ELS is usually available on your intranet or through your HR team.
 If you are not sure, please contact us by freephone on 0800 35 55 55 to confirm.

 What kind of information do you report to the organisation?

-ELS reports on usage statistics, including the kinds of issues ELS is seeing.
+Fair Way reports on usage statistics, including the kinds of issues Fair Way is seeing.
 This allows the organisation to be proactive about dealing with issues it may not be aware of.
-ELS also provides anonymised case studies to the organisation for educational purposes.
+Fair Way also provides anonymised case studies to the organisation for educational purposes.

-Services like this are often known as an 'organisational ombudsmans' internationally.
+Services like this are often known internationally as an 'organisational ombudsman'.

 However in New Zealand, under Section 28A of the Ombudsman Act (1975), the use of the name ombudsman is restricted to those appointed under the Act or where the Chief Ombudsman has given prior written consent to use the name.
 That is why we do not describe our service as an ombudsman.